-This B2B online sales KPI lets you pinpoint ways you can improve their buying experience and drive repeat business.
+This B2B online sales KPI lets you pinpoint ways you can improve customers’ buying experience and drive repeat business.

-Customer retention is obviously an important KPI for retail e-commerce.
-Why is this different for a wholesaler, distributor or manufacturer selling online?
-Most of our own clients tell us that their B2B e-commerce platform is an alternative to other sales channels, so they want to compare how customers shift between various channels on an individual level.
+Most of our own customers tell us that their B2B e-commerce platform is an alternative to other sales channels, so they want to compare how customers shift between various channels on an individual level.

 For example, if individual customers place orders online more frequently than before, this could indicate that your web store effectively fulfils their needs.
 But if customers shift back to offline ordering after initial use of your B2B e-commerce platform, this could mean that the web store is falling short and requires improvement.

-Repeat purchases are an important KPI for B2B sales.
-And the number of returning customers might be just as crucial.
+Repeat purchases is often an important KPI for B2B sales.
+And the number of customers returning to your web store might be just as crucial.
 This B2B KPI indicates how well your sales portal is meeting needs beyond just placing orders.

-The difference between selling to consumers and professional buyers is that in B2B, a visitor is always a customer — not just a random visitor looking at ten different web stores at the same time.
+The difference between selling to consumers (B2C) and professional buyers (B2B) is that in a closed B2B web store, a visitor is always a customer — not just a casual visitor looking at ten different web stores at the same time.
 If a customer keeps visiting your online portal it means that it serves a purpose for them.

-The majority of our clients are highly satisfied with the way their Sana web store helps their customers find the information they are looking for, 24/7.
-And not just product details, but also information about the online and offline orders they placed before — even if they were placed years ago.
+The majority of our customers are highly satisfied with the way their Sana web store helps their customers find the information they are looking for, 24/7.
+And it’s not just product details, but also information such as the online and offline orders they placed before — even if they were placed years ago.

 This isn’t the only way you can keep track of customer satisfaction.
-Because relationships with B2B buyers are generally more personal, you can conduct in-depth interviews to learn more about the why and how of the online shopping experience.
-Be sure to utilize that relationship as it has proven to be a valuable source of ideas for improving the overall value and success of a B2B e-commerce platform.
+Because relationships with B2B buyers are generally more personal than in B2C, you can conduct in-depth interviews to learn more about the why and how of the online shopping experience.
+Be sure to utilize that relationship as it has proven to be a valuable source of ideas for improving the overall value and success of your B2B e-commerce platform.

 KPI 4: Online Order Frequency

-For many of our clients, B2B e-commerce is not so much about the percentage of online revenue, but rather about the number of orders placed online.
-Smaller orders placed offline are often more work than they are worth when you consider how time-intensive they are for your sales team.
+For many of our customers, B2B e-commerce is not so much about the percentage of online revenue, but rather about the percentage of orders placed online.

-A B2B e-commerce platform frees up your sales team to handle the large orders that are typically placed through other offline channels.
+A B2B e-commerce platform frees up your sales team to handle other client requests, including assistance with larger orders.
 This lets you increase the number of orders you can process without increasing your staff.

-To determine the profitability of adding an online sales channel, it’s critical to measure online order frequency and compare it to the total amount of orders.
+To determine the profitability of adding an online sales channel, it’s critical to measure online order frequency and compare it to your total amount of orders.

-This KPI should indicate whether you are capitalizing on the cross-sell and upsell potential that an e-commerce platform has to offer.
-It will also let you know whether you are helping your customers find not just the products they’re looking for but the products they need.
+This KPI should indicate whether you are capitalizing on the cross-sell and upsell potential of your e-commerce platform.
+It will also let you know whether you are helping your customers find not just the products they’re looking for, but also the products they need.